joshtbcr/RequestSAVM/README.md

 1) Download source code to local machine.
 2) Go to Chrome extensions: Put this URL chrome://extensions/
 3) Toggle Developer mode on right upper corner.
 4) Click 'Load unpacked' and select the folder with the source code.
-### Note
 Make sure to pin the extension.

 ## Usage